Windows IoT: Embedded Standard

 Windows Embedded Standard is the brand of Windows Embedded operating systems designed to provide enterprises and device manufacturers the freedom to choose which capabilities will be part of their industry devices and intelligent system solutions, intended to build ATMs and devices for the healthcare and manufacturing industries, creating industry-specific devices.
-This brand consists of Windows NT 4.0 Embedded, Windows XP Embedded, Windows Embedded Standard 2009 (WES09), Windows Embedded Standard 7 (WES7, known as Windows Embedded Standard 2011 prior to release), and Windows Embedded 8 Standard.
+This brand consists of Windows NT 4.0 Embedded, Windows 2000 Embedded, Windows XP Embedded, Windows Embedded Standard 2009 (WES09), Windows Embedded Standard 7 (WES7, known as Windows Embedded Standard 2011 prior to release), and Windows Embedded 8 Standard.
 It provides the full Win32 API.
 Windows Embedded Standard 2009 includes Silverlight, .NET Framework 3.5, Internet Explorer 7, Windows Media Player 11, RDP 6.1, Network Access Protection, Microsoft Baseline Security Analyzer and support for being managed by Windows Server Update Services and System Center Configuration Manager.

 Windows Embedded Standard 7 is based on Windows 7 and was previously codenamed Windows Embedded 'Quebec'.
 Windows Embedded Standard 7 includes Windows Vista and Windows 7 features such as Aero, SuperFetch, ReadyBoost, Windows Firewall, Windows Defender, address space layout randomization, Windows Presentation Foundation, Silverlight 2, Windows Media Center among several other packages.
 It is available in IA-32 and x64 variants and was released in 2010.
 It has a larger minimum footprint (~300 MB) compared to 40 MB of XPe and also requires product activation.
 Windows Embedded Standard 7 was released on April 27, 2010.
 Windows Embedded 8 Standard was released on March 20, 2013.
 IE11 for this edition of Windows 8 was released in April 2019, with support for IE10 ending on January 31, 2020.

 For Embedded Systems (FES)

-Binary identical variants of the editions as are available in retail, but licensed exclusively for use in embedded devices.
-They are available for both IA-32 as well as x64 processors.
-Subfamily is known to include Windows for Workgroups 3.11, Windows 95 to 98, Windows NT Workstation, Windows 2000 Professional, Windows ME, Windows XP Professional, Windows Vista Business and Ultimate, Windows 7 Professional and Ultimate, Windows 8 Pro and Enterprise, and Windows 8.1 Pro and Enterprise.
+Windows For Embedded Systems is a brand of Windows Embedded that consists of binary identical variants of the editions as are available in retail and function exactly the same as their regular counterparts, but licensed exclusively for use in embedded devices.
+This brand consists of binary equivalent versions of Windows for Workgroups 3.11, Windows 95, 98, Windows NT 4.0 Workstation, Windows 2000 Professional, Windows Me, Windows XP Professional, Windows Vista Business and Ultimate, Windows 7 Professional and Ultimate, Windows 8 Pro and Enterprise, and Windows 8.1 Pro and Enterprise.

-This subfamily originally simply had Embedded tacked onto the end of the SKU name until sometime around the release of Windows XP when the naming scheme changed to FES.
-Examples of this include Windows NT Workstation Embedded, Windows 2000 Pro Embedded, and Windows ME Embedded.
-Microsoft changed the moniker for FES products again starting with some Windows 8/8.1 based SKUs, simply labeling them Windows Embedded before the Windows version and edition.
+Originally, these editions simply had Embedded tacked onto the end of the SKU name until sometime around the release of Windows XP when the naming scheme changed to For Embedded Systems (FES).
+Examples of this former approach include Windows for Workgroups 3.11 Embedded, Windows NT 4.0 Workstation Embedded, Windows 2000 Professional Embedded and Windows Me Embedded.
+Microsoft changed the moniker for FES products again starting with some Windows 8/8.1 based SKUs, simply labeling them as Windows Embedded before the Windows version and edition.
 Two examples of this are Windows Embedded 8 Pro and Windows Embedded 8.1 Enterprise.